South Cornwall · TR3

 Why Perranwell Station is its own job.

-Conservation Area covers the village core; AONB across the parish.
+Locally, conservation Area covers the village core; AONB across the parish.
 Active parish involvement and strong design expectations on infill sites.
 For renovation specifically, parts of Perranwell Station sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Perranwell Station project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Perranwell Station projects parish-up, not template-down — the TR3 context shapes the design from day one.
+Whether the project is on Victorian railway-era cottages in the centre or further out toward Devoran, the renovation response is locally tuned.

 Planning note